-How to Set More-Realistic Sales Targets using Predictive Analytics
+How to Set More-Realistic Sales Targets using Historical Data

 To replace the legendary Jack Welch as CEO, the General Electric (GE) Board had selected Jeffrey Immelt in November 2000.
 As he took the reins, Immelt set an ambitious sales target: “We believe that GE can grow two to three times faster than world gross domestic product, which translates to about 8 per cent sustained sales growth.”

 To give you some perspective, the industrial segment of GE had grown 4 per cent historically.